 If there is no plan to break your piggy bank to optimize your computer, then a fast alternative of Kdenlive should always come to programs that enable GPU acceleration and multi-core CPU image processing.
 Free video editors like Hitfilm Express, VSDC, and DaVinci Resolve are good to go.
 If paid software is also your option, Premiere Pro, DaVinci Studio and Cyberlink all can respond fast and stable as you need.

 1. Is Kdenlive safe?

-Kdenlive is free, but be sure you are downloading it from the official site.
+Kdenlive is safe, but be sure you download it from the Kdenlive official site.